The Armed Forces community is made up of:

 The VWS is provided by Veterans UK to support veterans, and their dependants, eligible to claim for the AFCS or War Disablement Pension.
 Help and guidance can be given through either telephone contact or dedicated visiting service.

-Find out about the Veteran Welfare Service on the Veterans UK website, or find relevant contact details throught the GOV UK website.
+Find out about the Veteran Welfare Service on the Veterans UK website, or find relevant contact details through the GOV UK website.

 The Service Personnel and Veterans Agency became part of the VWS in 2014.